malawley/hygiene_prediction_clean/README.md

 > - View dashboards
 > - Monitor system health
 > - Test error injection
-> - Confirm CI/CD redeployments (this requires cloning and setup)
+> - Confirm CI/CD redeployments (this requires cloning and setup and is only implemented for the loaders)

 ---